Rebel Heart: Writing and recording sessions

 In May 2014, Madonna posted a selfie in which she talked about working with American DJ Diplo.
 She had invited him for her annual Oscar party, but he could not attend.
-They eventually started talking about music through texts and decided to collaborate on the album.
+They eventually began discussing music by text message and decided to collaborate on the album.
 Madonna asked him to provide his "craziest record" for the album.
 Together they wrote and recorded seven songs.
 "Those records are gonna be crazy-sounding.
 We really pushed the envelope with some of the stuff we were doing...
 [S]he was up for anything.
 I love when an artist gives a producer the confidence, he needs to work with them, and Madonna was very open-minded to my ideas", Diplo added.

 One song was composed using a hook Madonna had sung in the studio; Diplo described it as "super weird".
 Another one, later confirmed as "Living for Love", had nearly twenty versions recorded ranging from a piano ballad to an EDM version.
 Ultimately Madonna and Diplo compromised on a version midway between the two styles.
 Rechtshaid and British singer MNEK also joined their writing sessions, improving the song's verses.
-Diplo also confirmed another track, known as "Bitch I'm Madonna", which he believed would push the lyrical boundaries for a pop song.
+Diplo also confirmed another track, known as "Bitch I'm Madonna", which he said would push the lyrical boundaries for a pop song.
 Alicia Keys also contributed to the album by playing piano on "Living for Love".
 Madonna confirmed two other songs, "Messiah" and "Devil Pray", in different interviews.
 In 2022, Madonna named Rebel Heart the "most stressful" album she's ever done due to its multiple collaborators.